Google is killing Fabric in mid-2019, pushes developers to Firebase

 On Apple’s iPhone day this week, Google announced it is killing Inbox by Gmail.
 But that wasn’t the only service the company confirmed it is shutting down: The mobile app development tool Fabric is also going away.
 Firebase, Google’s mobile and web application development platform, is swallowing Fabric and all its features.

 Incidentally, both Fabric and Firebase were once separate companies: Google acquired Fabric from Twitter in January 2017 and bought Firebase in October 2014.
-Now the company is merging the former into the latter, ending support for Fabric in mid-2019.
+Now the company is merging the former into the latter, ending support for Fabric in mid-2019 (a Google spokesperson declined to give a more specific timeframe).

 Migrating from Fabric to Firebase